Extremal results for graphs avoiding a rainbow subgraph

-\begin{claim} The graph containing all edges with at least two colors is the union of vertex disjoint cliques, such that every edge of each clique has the same coloring. \end{claim} \begin{proof} Let $e=uv$ be a two-colored edge, and suppose $e$ has colors $1$ and $2$.
+\begin{claim} The graph containing all edges with at least two colors is the union of vertex disjoint cliques such that every edge of each clique has the same coloring. \end{claim} \begin{proof} Let $e=uv$ be a two-colored edge, and assume that $e$ has colors $1$ and $2$.
 If $w\in N_3(v)$, then $uw$ is one-colored with color $3$.
 That is $N_3(v)=N_3(u)$ and

-Let $w\in N_{1,2}(v)$, then $uw$ is not colored with color $3$.
-Assume by the way of contradiction that the edge $uw$ is a one-colored edge.
-Without loss of generality we may assume $uw$ is of color $1$.
-Then by the maximality of the coloring, there is a vertex $w'$ such that $w'\notin \{v,u,w\}$ and edges $uw'$ and $ww'$ colored with colors $1$ and $3$ in any order.
-This is a contradiction since for any coloring of the edge $w'v$ either the triangle $w'vu$ or the triangle $w'vw$ is a rainbow triangle.
+Let $w\in N_{12}(v)$.
+Then $uw$ is not colored with color $3$.
+Suppose by the way of contradiction that $uw$ is a one-colored edge.
+Without loss of generality, we may assume that $uw$ is of color $1$.
+Then by the maximality of the coloring, there is a vertex $w'$ such that $w'\notin \{v,u,w\}$ and edges $uw'$ and $ww'$ are colored with colors $1$ and $3$ in any order.
+This is a contradiction since for any coloring of the edge $w'v$, the triangle $w'vu$ or the triangle $w'vw$ is a rainbow triangle.
 Hence $w\in N_{1,2}(u)$, thus